YordanYanakiev/PoE-Builds/README.md

 Copy each line, paste it to Youtube.
 Spend couple of minutes to see the build in action in 2 different videos.
 Move to next line.
 Repeat.
-When You decide one and wish to go for real build - PM "Tyr" in game Beginer Friendly
+When You decide one and wish to go for real build - PM "Tyr" in game.

+Beginer Friendly:
 1. Cyclone Slayer PoE Build Guide
 2. Boneshatter Jugg  PoE Build Guide
 3. Tornado Shot DeadEye PoE Build Guide